Ph4xyy/FactoriLab/README.md

 ## License

-Copyright © 2024 Vaultic AI.
+Copyright © 2024 FactoriLab.
 All rights reserved.

 ## Support

-For questions or support, email us at hello@vaultic.ai
+For questions or support, email us at hello@factorilab.com